-Back swimmer bugs are insects of the order heteroptera that occur worldwide and are named for their ability to swim on their backs, which are shaped like the keel and sides of a boat.
-They uses its long, oar like legs for propulsion and has an oval shaped head and an elongated body that usually is less than 15 mm in length.
+Back Swimmer bugs are insects of the order Heteroptera that occur worldwide and are named for their ability to swim on their backs, which are shaped like the keel and sides of a boat.
+They use their long, oar-like legs for propulsion and have an oval-shaped head and an elongated body that usually is less than 15 mm in length.

 The back swimmer is often seen floating on the water surface, with its legs extended, ready to dart away if disturbed.
 It preys on insects, small tadpoles, and fishes, sucking their body fluids through its strong beak.